HoldenErnest/ListServer/README.md

 - generate a client in js that can connect to this ✔
 - configure the server to accept specific requests from the client ✔
 - optimize the protocol, Read the [notes](notes.md)
-- Give the client more options to interact with the server
+- optimize the client
+- dockerize it all?